sylvesterakrong/worldtimeapp/timeapp/README.md

 # timeapp

-A Flutter app project for displaying the time of places.
+A Flutter app project for displaying the time of places which was built entirely in Dart

 ## Getting Started